NASA robotic arm collects sample of asteroid Bennu theft, but some it's escaping

 Although the above GIF appears relatively fast, the operation proceeded much more delicately.
 The arm was lowered at around 10 centimeters per second, much slower than walking pace, when it contacted the sample site.

-"We are working to keep up with our own success here, and my job is to safely return as large a sample of Bennu as possible," said Dante Lauretta, Osiris-Rex principal investigator at the University of Arizona.
+"We are working to keep up with our own success here, and my job is to safely return as large a sample of Bennu as possible," said Lauretta.

+While the procedure to gather the sample was done autonomously by the spacecraft, stowing the sample is a far slower, step-by-step process with mission control sending commands and evaluating the results before proceeding to the next step.

 The mission joins Japan's Hayabusa and Hayabusa-2 missions in the annals of asteroid exploration.
 Hayabusa sampled and returned a tiny bit of material from asteroid Itokawa, and Hayabusa2 is in the process of returning a significant sample of space rock Ryugu.

-Once the sample is stowed, the team will begin preparations for a long journey back to Earth, with a planned landing in the Utah desert in September 2023.
+With the sample now stowed on Osiris-Rex, the team will begin preparations for a long journey back to Earth, with a planned landing in the Utah desert in September 2023.

-Discuss: NASA grabs sample of asteroid Bennu that's so big some bits are escaping
+Discuss: NASA secures sample of asteroid Bennu to send home to Earth

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.